gokul180288/LastManStanding/README.md

-# LastManStanding
+# Winning Solution of LastManStanding
-This repository contains Top-3 solution of LastManStanding.
+This repository contains Top-3 solutions of LastManStanding.
 These solutions are contributed by:

 -Bishwarup,